Being in nutritional ketosis is the most important aspect of the keto diet and the main reason for its many advantages.

 #1.
 Limit Carbs

-The first and most important step towards reaching ketosis is limiting your carb intake to 20-25 g net carbs daily.
+The first and most important step towards reaching ketosis is limiting your carbohydrate intake to 20-25 g net carbs daily.
 We recommend limiting your carbs at once, instead of slowly lowering them day after day, as it will help you get into ketosis much quicker and the adaptation will generally be easier and take less time.

 Eating 20 to 25 g net carbs is a kind of a safety net that will work for everyone.
 Your limit might be a bit higher, but we recommend experimenting with it only after you pass the adaptation phase.